Mowing the lawn

 The essence of a good lawn is uniformity and to get a uniform cut it is necessary to have a smooth surface.
 The best ways of achieving this are care in the original preparation of the lawn (ie obtaining a smooth seed bed which is sufficiently and uniformly firm to reduce the risk of settlement) and top dressing the existing lawn with sandy compost material so as to gradually smooth out the hollows.
 Rolling helps, of course, but rolling also causes consolidation which restricts root development and impedes moisture penetration so that it is an operation which must not be overemphasized.

 To achieve a really good cut you need a good mower in good condition.
 Clearly, you cannot achieve a bowling green finish with a second-hand grade C mower.
 The quality of a mower is generally related to cost, so buy the best you can afford.
 For really good results you need a good conventional mower giving the maximum number of cuts per yard run.
-Rotary mowers are undoubtedly very suitable for many purposes but they do not give a first-class finish suitable for the really good lawn.
+Rotary mowers like a reel lawn mower are undoubtedly very suitable for many purposes but they do not give a first-class finish suitable for the really good lawn.
 Whatever kind of mower is used, the best results are obtained if it is set correctly, and if regular cleaning, oiling, etc is carried out.

 When mowing, start at one edge of the lawn and push the mower continuously, rather than with a 'push-pull' motion, until you reach the end of the lawn.
 Then turn and mow in the other direction, the cut slightly overlapping the first cut.
 This produces the alternate light and dark bands which so many people admire.